-Great effective brake to us on small to medium size hills.
+Great effective brake to use on small to medium size hills.
 Great for stop signs as well as controlling speed on larger hills.
-This brake is really light, strong, effective, and easy to retrofit on your Pursuit rollerskis.
+This brake is really light, strong, effective, and easy to install on your Pursuit rollerskis.
 To engage, put braking foot forward and have your weight shifted back so you are stable, and then pull up on the pull handle.
 Practice braking on the flats first.
-Wear is rather light on the brake under average use.
+Wear is light on the brake under normal use.

 Braking Installation and Safety